CreadDiscans/ServiceDesigner/TUTORIAL.md

 > If you want to add or delete property, just right-click and select what you want to do.
 > ### 1. _Add Property_
 >> When you clicked _Add Property_, you have to fill out _Property Detail_, at least the _key_.
->> After filling out key and the other's values, please click the _save button_.
+>> After filling out key and the other values, please click the _save button_.
->> If you don't click the _save button_, there won't be new property.
+>> If you don't click it, there won't be new property.
 So please remember to click this button.
 >> And be careful!
-If you added properties that element doesn't have, it won't work properly way.
+If you added properties that element doesn't have, nothing will happen although added property.
->> Just like add text property and set the value in View element, but nothing happened.
+>> Just like, add text property and set the value in View element.
 > ### 2. _Delete Property_
 >> If you want to delete property, just click _Delete Property_.